stijn-dejongh/lovecraft_public_domain/raw_converts/cdw.md

-  Charles Ward was an antiquarian from infancy, no doubt gaining his taste from the venerable town around him, and from the relics of the past which filled every corner of his parents&rsquo; old mansion in Prospect Street on the crest of the hill.
+  Charles Ward was an antiquarian from infancy, no doubt gaining his taste from the venerable town around him, and from the relics of the past which filled every corner of his parents' old mansion in Prospect Street on the crest of the hill.
 With the years his devotion to ancient things increased; so that history, genealogy, and the study of colonial architecture, furniture, and craftsmanship at length crowded everything else from his sphere of interests.
 These tastes are important to remember in considering his madness; for although they do not form its